 A rare celestial event, a Total Solar Eclipse occurs when a New Moon crosses the Sun as we see it, throwing a Moon-shadow onto the planet.
 If you stand under the path of that shadow, all of the Sun’s rays will be blocked out for a few minutes, and you’ll experience darkness in the day – even if it’s cloudy.

 However, those few minutes – called Totality – are about a lot more than darkness.
 During Totality you can remove your solar safety glasses and gaze at the Sun’s powerful, pulsing corona visible around the edges of the Moon.
 What a pretty sight!
 Explosions on the Sun’s surface are also sometimes visible, as well as beads of sunlight pouring through the valleys of the Moon.
 It’s just a stunning thing to see.
 A few minutes later, the Sun emerges from behind the Moon, causing a flash of light called the ‘diamond ring‘.
 The solar safety glasses go back on, and it’s all over.

 You just watched the Solar System line-up.
 It’s humbling, it’s magical, and for many eclipse-chasers, it’s a highly emotional moment.

 If you want your moment with the Sun, you need to get cracking and choose a viewing spot as close to the centre of that Moon-shadow as possible – called the Path of Totality – which will ensure that you (a) get the maximum length of Totality, and (b) get to witness Totality at all!

-Many of the millions of Americans who live within two hour’s drive of the Path of Totality will get it wrong, stand in a bad place, and miss the whole thing.
+Many near the Path of Totality will get it wrong, stand in a bad place, and miss the whole thing.

 Don’t be that guy.